marwahaha/bay/_posts/2024-08-08-hessian-ascent-for-the-sk-model.md

     In the decades hence, various great works in probability theory and analysis have proven the Parisi formula true.
 However, they have accomplished this with a "trapdoor" style of proof: first knowing the form of the Parisi formula, they are able to construct arguments tailored to it---the Ruelle Probability Cascades, for example, are an extremely clever way to generate expected values of the form $$F_{j+1} := \frac{1}{m_j}\log \mathbb{E} e^{F_j}$$... but you would only think to use them after Parisi already wrote down his magical formula involving expressions of that form.
 Instead, we ultimately seek a principled (and mathematically rigorous) _derivation_ of the Parisi formula over a large set of high-dimensional domains, such that the right algorithm (and algorithmic thresholds) should simply fall out of the clarity of the derivation itself.

+    The result on the Hessian ascent algorithm for the SK model does not, in and of itself, make any deep progress towards this goal.
+However, the derivation of the primal Parisi PDE and Auffinger-Chen SDE that ensue in the work give certain hints on how to use geometry to possibly generalize these PDEs to larger domains, and one can imagine that this might lead to a "guess" for generalized Parisi-type formulae.

 #### Table of Contents
 1. [The Sherrington-Kirkpatrick Model](#the-sherrington-kirkpatrick-model)
    * [The Parisi formula and Auffinger-Chen Representation](#the-parisi-formula-and-auffinger-chen-representation)